Our Faculty and Staff

 Our mission is to provide our students with a high quality education, to generate and apply knowledge, and to serve both society and the engineering profession.
 The program educational objectives, in support of our mission, are that our graduates will be:

 - technically skilled in the application of the principles of mechanical engineering, and demonstrate the ability to work collaboratively and in teams;

 - successful in their chosen career paths, demonstrating the attitudes, abilities, and personal leadership to effectively adapt to our changing global society while maintaining and promoting the highest engineering, professional, and ethical standards; and

 - actively engaged in continuous learning and professional growth throughout their careers while productively contributing to their organizations and communities.

-> Since January of 2012, KU Mechanical Engineering faculty members have published nearly 100 refereed journal articles, multiple refereed conference papers, two books, and one patent.
-Also since 2012, our scholarly works have been cited by researchers worldwide over 5000 times, according to Google Scholar.
+Since January of 2012, KU Mechanical Engineering faculty members have published over 150 refereed journal articles, multiple refereed conference papers, two books, and one patent.
+Also since 2012, our scholarly works have been cited by researchers worldwide over 10,000 times, according to Google Scholar.
 The Department of Mechanical Engineering is committed to increasing the impact of the research of our faculty members, as well as that of our graduate and undergraduate students.
 Current focal areas are bioengineering and biomaterials, energy, and transportation.
 Learn more about mechanical engineering research at KU.

-> Mechanical engineers use the principles of mechanics and energy conservation to design, manufacture and test mechanical devices.
+Mechanical engineers use the principles of mechanics and energy conservation to design, manufacture and test mechanical devices.
 We develop power-producing and power-using machines as well as new materials and manufacturing processes.
 We work in other diverse areas such as medicine, law, management, and sales.
 Learn more about working as a mechanical engineer.